rmurphey/mulberry-demos/recipes/pages/cumin_cauliflower.md

 featured_image: cumin_cauliflower.jpg
 ingredients:
-  - 1 head of cauliflower, your choice of color
+  - "1 head of cauliflower, your choice of color"
-  - 1 Tbsp ground cumin
+  - "1 Tbsp ground cumin"
-  - 3 Tbsp extra virgin olive oil
+  - "3 Tbsp extra virgin olive oil"
-  - 1/2 tsp Kosher salt (or to taste)
+  - "1/2 tsp Kosher salt (or to taste)"
-  - Chives to garnish
+  - "Chives to garnish"
 preparation:
-  - Preheat oven to 400 F
+  - "Preheat oven to 400 F"
-  - Remove the thick green leaves from your cauliflower and cut into tiny florets.
-I usually make my florets or slices 1-inch long and 1/4-inch thick.
+  - "Remove the thick green leaves from your cauliflower and cut into tiny florets.
+I usually make my florets or slices 1-inch long and 1/4-inch thick."
-  - Place cauliflower in a baking or casserole dish.
-Sprinkle with cumin and shake or stir to coat the cauliflower.
+  - "Place cauliflower in a baking or casserole dish.
+Sprinkle with cumin and shake or stir to coat the cauliflower."
-  - Drizzle with olive oil, season with salt and bake for 25-30 minutes or until the cauliflower is tender and edges are beginning to turn golden brown.
-I tend to "overcook" mine until the cauliflower is super crispy, but it is completely up to you!
+  - "Drizzle with olive oil, season with salt and bake for 25-30 minutes or until the cauliflower is tender and edges are beginning to turn golden brown.
+I tend to \"overcook\" mine until the cauliflower is super crispy, but it is completely up to you!"
-  - Serve warm with a sprinkle of freshly minced chives.
+  - "Serve warm with a sprinkle of freshly minced chives."
 credits:
   author: Kelsey Ganes
   link: http://www.foodista.com/recipe/3RXVZKBQ/cumin-roasted-cauliflower